MicrosoftDocs/sql-docs/docs/relational-databases/tables/delete-columns-from-a-table.md

 If the column contains constraints or other dependencies, an error message will display in the **Delete Object** dialog box.
 Resolve the error by deleting the referenced constraints.

-## Delete columns using Table Designer in SSMS
+## Delete columns using Table Designer

+The following steps explain how to delete columns with Table Designer in SSMS:

 1. In **Object Explorer**, right-click the table from which you want to delete columns and choose **Design**.
 2. Right-click the column you want to delete and choose **Delete Column** from the shortcut menu.